mammuth/slack_gitlab_emoji_sync/README.md

 ## Running

-- Via docker: `docker build -t emoji_sync . && docker run -it --rm emoji_sync`
+- Via docker: Use the pre-built dockerhub image `mammuth/slack_gitlab_emoji_sync` or build it yourself: `docker build -t emoji_sync . && docker run -it --rm emoji_sync`
 - Via mix: See the section "Development"

 **Configuration**